What are uses for Milk Permeate Powder (MPP)?

 Formulators frequently struggle with producing higher protein yogurts without a gritty or grainy mouthfeel and chalkiness.
 Our IdaPlus 1085 milk protein solves this dilemma with reduced calcium phosphate content, which opens up the structure of casein micelles, allowing for quicker dispersion and hydration.
 The dispersion of the proteins significantly reduces any graininess or chalkiness typically…

-Is there a type of MPC that works best in Greek-style and traditional yogurt applications?
+MPC that works best in yogurt applications

 Our new IdaPlus 1085 is a functional protein that works extremely well in Greek-style and traditional yogurt applications where stronger gel set and less syneresis is desired.
 Due to proprietary processing, IdaPlus 1085 provides more serum phase casein than a standard MPC.
 The serum phase casein interacts with whey proteins better than casein micelles, which…